NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Raven Nicoletta.md

     desc: "  When Raven casts a bloodline spell, she gains [[Conditions/Concealed|Concealment]] for 1 round, but can't use it to [[Actions/Hide|Hide]]."

   - name: "Harrow Burst"
-    desc: "`pf2:2` (occult) Raven unleashes a mass of magical harrow cards, dealing 15d8 slashing damage in a @Template[emanation|distance:30] (DC 42 Reflex check save).
+    desc: "`pf2:2` (occult) Raven unleashes a mass of magical harrow cards, dealing 15d8 slashing damage in a 30-foot emanation (DC 42 Reflex check save).
 A creature that fails its save rolls 1d6 to determine a suit of cards: 1 = hammers (Strength), 2 = keys (Dexterity), 3 = shields (Constitution), 4 = books (Intelligence), 5 = stars (Wisdom), 6 = crowns (Charisma).
 The creature takes a –1 status penalty to all checks related to that ability score for 1 round (–2 status penalty on a critical failure).
 Raven can't use Harrow Burst again for 1d4 rounds.\n\n[[Bestiary Effects/Effect_ Harrow Burst|Effect: Harrow Burst]]"

 ```